 • Learn how to garden and grow your own food

 • Reduce time spent in caring for your property

 • Get your kids outside, active, and engaged in hands-on learning

 • Share gardening stories and recipes while bonding with your neighbours

 • Get priority access to our workshops and in-garden tutorials

 • Learn how to eat with the seasons

 Land-sharers open up their backyards to our team of dedicated volunteers to convert into a beautiful and productive vegetable garden.
 In general, we look for flat, open and sunny spaces of at least 500 square feet.
 But, we’re not just limited to 500 square feet – the larger and sunnier the yard is, the more we can grow and the greater the impact we can have from our program.
 While most people choose to open up their backyard for us to work in, we can convert front yards into vegetable gardens too!
-Check out some pictures here (link to Flickr page and album on front yards).

 One of the requirements we expect from our land-sharers is that they provide access to an outdoor hose so that our team can ensure the plants get adequate water throughout the growing season.
 During especially hot and dry periods, we may ask you to water the garden once per week to prevent the plants from drying out.
 Meanwhile, our team of volunteers will be tending to your garden twice per week.
 As a land-sharer, you and your family members are invited to help out as your schedule allows.